 29 April 2020

-Even in the ongoing exceptional situation, the basis for remote work is trust between the employee, supervisor and employer, planning and agreeing together as well as supporting employee’s independent work.
+- Remote work requires trust between the employee, supervisor and employer, planning and agreeing together as well as supporting the employee’s independent work.

 Employer and supervisor